Cherish (group): 2011–2020: New album and music

-2020–present Remix success
+2020–present: Remix success

-In 2021, Fallon and Felisha starred in BET Presents: The Encore which documented the formation of R&B supergroup BluPrint alongside Shamari Devoe of Blaque, and Kiely Williams of 3LW.
+In 2021, Fallon and Felisha starred in BET Presents: The Encore, which documented the formation of R&B supergroup BluPrint alongside Shamari Devoe of Blaque and Kiely Williams of 3LW.
 Their eponymous debut EP was released August 11, 2021.

 In 2021, Staten Island-born, Orlando-based DJ and producer Charlie Duncker (Acraze) remixed their 2006 single "Do It to It".
 Originally a UK Top 40 hit featuring 'Sean Paul of YoungBloodZ' (Sean P.), the new version was credited to "Acraze featuring Cherish" and was released on August 20, 2021.
 On November 12, the track (as issued by Thrive Music) entered the top 40 of the UK Singles Chart for the first time, arriving at number 36 (up from number 60).
 It was also a top 40 hit in Germany and on the Official Irish Singles Chart.
 On the chart of December 7, 2021, "Do It to It" reached to UK Top 10 for the first time when it climbed up from number 43 to number 9 in its tenth week on the chart.
 The single also reached the Official Irish Singles Chart Top 3 on this date.
 In the United States, it reached number three on the Billboard Hot Dance/Electronic Songs chart, and in Australia, it reached number 13 on the ARIA Club Tracks chart.

+On December 8, 2023, Fallon King released a single titled "paper planes" accompanied by a lyric video on Instagram.

+In 2024, Fallon and Felisha were featured on the "Genius: MLK/X (Songs from the Original Series)" soundtrack for the National Geographic biographical anthology drama television series Genius' fourth season focusing on the lives of Martin Luther King Jr. and Malcolm X. They released 2 songs on that EP - "That Girl" and "Protector."
+On Mother's Day (May 10) in 2024, Felisha King released a 4-track EP "Uncharted" under the stage name Felisha Fury, alongside a podcast about motherhood with the same name.

+On July 29, 2024, Mura Masa released "FLY" featuring Cherish for his "Curve 1" album.
+The track samples the bridge of Cherish's "Killa".